 CCPS 535: Abnormal Psychology and Diagnostic Systems.

-Fall, 3 credits Provides an overview of abnormal psychology and trains students to assess psychological conditions according to the Diagnostic and Statistical Manual of Mental Disorders.
+Provides an overview of abnormal psychology and trains students to assess psychological conditions according to the Diagnostic and Statistical Manual of Mental Disorders.
+Prerequisite: Candidacy.

 CCPS 537: Employee Assistance Program Counseling.

-Summer, 3 credits Focuses on the role and function of counselors in the workplace in providing helping services for employees and their families.
+Focuses on the role and function of counselors in the workplace in providing helping services for employees and their families.
+Prerequisites: CCPS 501, 502, 503, & 504.